 Retail Solutions

-- Material Options: Plastic, Metal, or Eco-friendly Materials
+- Material Options: Plastic (PVC for cost, PETG for clarity, Acrylic for durability), Metal, or Eco-friendly Materials

-- Surface Finishes: Glossy for a shiny finish, matte for a modern look
+- Surface Finishes: Glossy for a shiny finish, matte for a modern look, anti-glare for high-light retail floors

 Event and Office Use